 Lastly see for yourself.
 It doesn't always look like this, but do an image search for smog in Taiwan.

 Pollution in China

-China has a big problem with pollution.
+China still has a big problem with pollution.
 There are lot of factories and coal there.
 I lived in Shanghai and it's considered one of the cleaner cities to live in considering that it's nearly 20 million people.
 It's still cleaner than many cities less than half its size.
 People don't ride motorized scooters so much, here you will find these rather silent electric bikes.
 There are also electric buses and a few windmills along the Huangpu river.

 Some people will just toss their trash into the streets and just keep walking.
 I also saw this phenomenon in Taiwan and Korea.
 The streets can be pretty littered with trash by the end of the day, but thankfully the clean up crew still shows up with their bamboo brooms and wagons.

 - According to SEPA 60% of China's water supply is contaminated.

 - 10-20% of China's cultivatable land is unsuitable for growing plants.